johnpmayer/naia-socket/README.md

 Utilizes Kyren's wonderful [webrtc-unreliable](https://github.com/kyren/webrtc-unreliable)

+`naia-client-socket` is usable with both `wasm-bindgen` and [miniquad](https://github.com/not-fl3/miniquad) (build for these with the feature "wbindgen" & "mquad", respectively)

-## Examples
+## Demos

 ### Server:

 To run a UDP server on Linux: (that will be able to communicate with Linux clients)

-    1. cd examples/server
+    1. cd demo/server
     2. cargo run --features "use-udp"

 To run a WebRTC server on Linux: (that will be able to communicate with Web clients)

-    1. cd examples/server
+    1. cd demo/server
     2. cargo run --features "use-webrtc"

 ### Client:

 To run a UDP client on Linux: (that will be able to communicate with a UDP server)

-    1. cd examples/client
+    1. cd demo/client
     2. cargo run

 To run a WebRTC client on Web using wasm-bindgen: (that will be able to communicate with a WebRTC server)

-    1. Enter in your IP Address at the appropriate spot in examples/client/wasm-bindgen/src/app.rs
+    1. Enter in your IP Address at the appropriate spot in demo/client/wasm-bindgen/src/app.rs
-    2. cd examples/client/wasm-bindgen
+    2. cd demo/client/wasm-bindgen
     3. npm install              //should only need to do this once to install dependencies
     4. npm run start            //this will open a web browser, and hot reload

 To run a WebRTC client on Web using miniquad: (that will be able to communicate with a WebRTC server)

-    1. Enter in your IP Address at the appropriate spot in examples/client/miniquad/src/app.rs
+    1. Enter in your IP Address at the appropriate spot in demo/client/miniquad/src/app.rs
-    2. cd examples/client/wasm-bindgen
+    2. cd demo/client/miniquad
-    3. npm install              //should only need to do this once to install dependencies
+    3. cargo install watchexec   //should only need to do this once to install watchexec, which will auto-reload for you
-    4. npm run start            //this will open a web browser, and hot reload
+    4. ./deploy.sh               //this will open a web browser, and hot reload

-To simply build these examples instead of running them, substitute the above commands like so:
+To simply build these demos instead of running them, substitute the above commands like so:

     `cargo build` for `cargo run`, and